 Simple English definitions for legal terms

-Read a random definition: mental shock
+Read a random definition: agency records

 An automatic-adjustment clause is a rule that lets a company that provides a service, like electricity or gas, raise its prices without having to ask permission from the government, if certain costs go up.
 For example, if the cost of fuel goes up, the company can raise its prices without having to go through a long process of asking for permission.
 This rule is meant to help companies keep up with their expenses and make sure they can still provide the service they offer.